bakejona/assignment-3-n320/readme.md

 ### Weekly Recap

-This week we covered promises, async / await, and making basic web servers.
+This week we covered promises, async, await, and making basic web servers.